-Since 2015, I have taken more than £70,000 in card payments through PayPal Here.
-As time has gone by, the number of people paying me by card has increased, and right now I’d say that about 90% of pupils pay that way.
-The rest still use cash (occasionally, someone will block book and hand over up to £700 in notes), and a few use bank transfers (block bookings sometimes come in this way).
-I refuse to take cheques – if someone has a cheque book, they have a card, and I can read that instead.
+Since 2015, I have taken close to £80,000 in card payments through PayPal Here (it’d be closer to £100,000 if not for COVID).
+As time has gone by, the number of people paying me by card has increased dramatically, and right now well over 90% of pupils pay that way.
+The rest still use cash – and very occasionally, someone will hand over up to £700 in notes to pay for a block of lessons).
+One or two use bank transfer.